CS Gaz Metan Mediaș: Return to the top flight (1999–2014)

-Difficult times (2014–16)
+Relegation and immediate return (2014–2016)

-Liga I reduced its number of teams for the 2014–15 season from 18 to 14, with six teams relegated.
-The lupii negri finished in 13th place, and returned to Liga II after seven consecutive years in the first league – the club's longest run, with its best performance (seventh place) and its first participation in European competitions.
+The restructuring of Liga I ahead of the 2014–15 season, which reduced the championship from 18 to 14 teams, resulted in six clubs being relegated.
+Gaz Metan finished 13th and returned to Liga II after seven consecutive seasons in the top flight, then the longest uninterrupted first-division spell in the club's history.